dscroft/liascript_sqli/sql_injection/sql.md

 ------------------------------------------------------------

-If the username and password match then the count will be 1.
+If the username and password match then the count will be 1, which indicates that this account does exist and they can proceed.

 ```sql
 SELECT COUNT(*)